mdiamond23/Multiverse-Mercenaries/README.md

 Here is a link to where you can play the game!
 [**Multiverse Mercenaries On Steam**](https://store.steampowered.com/app/2161190/Multiverse_Mercenaries/)

 I've attached code examples that were integral to the project.
+The code was written in 2021 and 2022.

 **`BullletScript.cs`**: Handles behavior for both enemy and player bullets.
 Applies modifiers from items like extra damage or changes in behavior like reflection.